hydraulic-software/conveyor/guidebook/docs/tutorial/2-maven.md

 1. Import a JDK of the right version from your preferred vendor.
 2. Import the JavaFX JMODs so the JVM will have it linked in.
-3. Add the [client enhancements config](../stdlib/jvm-clients.md) (this line is optional).
-4. Set the names, versions and get a free license by pointing to the GitHub URL.
+3. Set the names, versions and get a free license by pointing to the GitHub URL.
-5. Supply Conveyor with the directory where the app JARs can be found.
+4. Supply Conveyor with the directory where the app JARs can be found.
-6. Import icons for macOS and Windows.
+5. Import icons for macOS and Windows.
 Icons must be PNG files.
 You don't have to supply all the sizes.
-7. Define the main class and the JDK modules (including the javafx modules) that you want to use.
+6. Define the main class and the JDK modules (including the javafx modules) that you want to use.
-8. Define the URL where the packages will look for online updates.
+7. Define the URL where the packages will look for online updates.

 Please see the [Gradle page](2-gradle.md#adapting-a-javafx-app) to see how to set your stage icons.